epallerols/scrollto-with-animation/README.md

     0, // target scrollY (0 means top of the page) 10000, // duration in ms
     'easeInOutCirc', /*
-        Can be a name of the list of 'Posible easing equations' or a callback that defines the ease. # http://gizma.com/easing/
+        Can be a name of the list of 'Possible easing equations' or a callback that defines the ease. # http://gizma.com/easing/
     */
     function() { // callback function that runs after the animation (optional)